cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:24px">

             IBM-Mainframe technologies, software engineering, and AI-Data science specialist.

-            I worked for over +25 years as a system programmer, and specialist for IBM's mainframe technologies..
-Later, I specialized in microwave telecommunications networks, and electronic security systems, a field in which I have been working for over 20 years, developing important and complex projects.
+            I worked for over +25 years as a system programmer, and specialist for IBM's mainframe <br> technologies..
+Later, I specialized in microwave telecommunications networks, and <br>
+            electronic security systems, a field in which I have been working for over 20 years,<br>
+            developing important and complex projects.<br> <br>

-            I have been hired by dozens of companies and corporations to give them support and consulting in the implementing of complex technical projects in the computing, networking, and electronics security systems areas.
+            I have been hired by dozens of companies and corporations to give them support and <br>
+            consulting in the implementing of complex technical projects in the computing, networking,<br>
+            and electronics security systems areas.<br><br>

-            As enthusiastic fullstack software programmer, I develop professional websites and apps for desktop and smartphones.
-This passion requires me to stay updated on new technologies and trends within the web's software development ecosystem.
-My preferred software development stack is;  for the IBM-Mainframes: Assembler, Cobol, VSAM, CICS, VTAM & NCP | for the web:
+            As enthusiastic fullstack software programmer, I develop professional websites and apps<br>
+            for desktop and smartphones.
+This passion requires me to stay updated on new technologies<br>
+            and trends within the web's software development ecosystem.
+My preferred software development<br> stack is;  for the IBM-Mainframes: Assembler, Cobol, VSAM, CICS, VTAM & NCP | for the web:<br>
-            HTML, CSS, Javascript, Pyton, NodeJS, ExpressJS, MySQL...
+            HTML, CSS, Javascript, Pyton, NodeJS, ExpressJS, MySQL...<br><br>

             Click on the following link to see my portfolio: